Varna – The Caste System

 Marriage Across Varnas

 The ancient texts outline various guidelines for marriages across varnas, traditionally allowing a man of higher varna to marry a woman of a lower varna.
 Such unions resulted in the children attaining the father’s varna.
 For instance, a Brahmana man marrying a Kshatriya woman was permissible, with their offspring recognized within the Brahmana community.
 However, marriages of lower-caste men with higher-caste women were generally discouraged.
 Such unions often led to the offspring being classified outside the traditional caste structure and carrying a lower societal status.
 A notable example is the Sutas: children born of a Kshatriya father and a Brahmana mother.
-In the Mahabharata, Karna is often referred to as “Suta-putra” because he was raised by a Suta family, leading him to face discrimination and limited acceptance despite his prowess as a warrior.
+In the Mahabharata – The Great Epic, Karna is often referred to as “Suta-putra” because he was raised by a Suta family, leading him to face discrimination and limited acceptance despite his prowess as a warrior.
 Similarly, Sanjaya, the counselor to Dhritarashtra, was a respected Suta, whose wisdom and insight were critical in narrating the events of the Kurukshetra War.

 Untouchables and Caste Rigidity